Frankenstein Unbound

-Frankenstein Unbound is a 1990 science fiction horror film based on Brian Aldiss' 1973 novel of the same name, starring John Hurt, Raul Julia, Bridget Fonda, Jason Patric, and Nick Brimble.
-The film is co-written and directed by Roger Corman, returning to the director's chair after a hiatus of almost twenty years.
-This is his final directorial effort to date, for which he was paid $1 million to direct.
+Frankenstein Unbound is a 1990 science fiction horror film based on Brian Aldiss's 1973 novel of the same name, starring John Hurt, Raul Julia, Bridget Fonda, Jason Patric, and Nick Brimble.
+The film is co-written and directed by Roger Corman, returning to the director's chair after a hiatus of almost fifteen years.
+This is his final film as a director before his death in 2024.
+He was paid $1 million to direct.
+Released by 20th Century Fox domestically and Warner Bros. internationally.

 Plot

 In 2031, Dr. Buchanan and his team work to develop the ultimate weapon, an energy beam that will completely remove whatever it is aimed at.
-Buchanan hopes he can create a weapon so powerful that it will end all war and have the added benefit of no impact on the environment.
+Buchanan hopes he can create a weapon so powerful that it will end all war and have the added benefit of having no impact on the environment.
 Unfortunately, the prototype has unpredictable side effects, creating erratic global weather patterns and rifts in space and time that have caused some people to vanish.
 As he drives home from the testing facility, Buchanan himself is caught in one such rift.

 Buchanan and his futuristic computer-controlled car reappear in Switzerland in 1817.
 In a village, he meets Victor Frankenstein.
 The men discuss science over dinner and it is revealed that Frankenstein's young brother has been killed.
-A trial is to determine the guilt or innocence of the boy's nanny, who is suspected in the murder.
+A trial is to determine the guilt or innocence of the boy's nanny, who is suspected of murder.

 Several villagers claim to have seen a monster in the woods and suggest this is the killer.
 Buchanan observes the trial and becomes interested in a young woman taking notes.
 She turns out to be Mary Shelley, author of the Frankenstein novel.
 Shelley gives credence to the talk of monsters, but the judge does not.
-The nanny is found guilty and sentenced to die at the gallows.
+The nanny is found guilty and sentenced to die on the gallows.
 Buchanan knows the monster killed the child.
 He implores Frankenstein to come forward and reveal the truth, but Frankenstein refuses.
 Buchanan then asks Shelley for help, telling her that he is from the future.
 They are attracted to each other, but Mary, fearing to know too much about the future and her own destiny, chooses not to become involved.
 Buchanan is on his own.
 He drives his car to Frankenstein's workshop and finds the doctor in discussion with the monster.